 ABAX develops and delivers sophisticated fleet tracking, electronic mileage logs and equipment, and vehicle control systems.
 This innovation saves ABAX customers millions every year — preventing the loss and theft of valuable machinery and equipment, and through monitoring the performance of corporate fleets.
 Owned by global investment company, Investcorp, ABAX is priming itself for significant growth over the next three years.
-As a result, the team has transformed its innovation strategy, putting containers — and SUSE Rancher — at the heart of its expansion.
+As a result, the team has transformed its innovation strategy, putting containers — and Rancher Prime — at the heart of its expansion.
 Headquartered in Larvik, Norway, the company has offices in Sweden, Finland, Denmark, the Netherlands, Poland and Great Britain.

 Founded in 2003 and headquartered in Norway, ABAX Group has become one of Europe’s fastest-growing technology businesses.
 The company has around 350 employees, over 26,500 customers and over 250,000 active subscriptions connecting a variety of vehicles and industrial equipment subscriptions.